sherryhuang4/monthly-viz-challenge/README.md

 # Monthly Data Viz Challenges

-This is a personal repo to holds data sets and any code associated with a monthly data viz challenges that an internal team at M&T Bank is hosting!
+This is a personal repo to holds data sets and any code associated with a monthly data viz challenge that an internal team at M&T Bank is hosting!

 ## February 2025: Tornado Plot